-For those members that have a young adult who is entering their junior year in high school, Tanner Electric Cooperative (TEC) offers them an opportunity to visit Washington DC, understand our democratic process and gain the skills necessary to become one of tomorrow’s leaders.
-On this trip, they will be able to experience our government first-hand by visiting our Nation’s Capital, meeting their Representatives and Senators, and engage in interactive workshops and discussions.
-This program is sponsored by the NRECA and your cooperative.
+For members who have a young adult entering their junior year in high school, Tanner Electric Cooperative (TEC) offers them an opportunity to visit Washington, D.C., understand our democratic process, and gain the skills necessary to become one of tomorrow’s leaders.
+On this trip, they will be able to experience our government first-hand by visiting our Nation’s Capital, meeting their Representatives and Senators, engaging in interactive workshops, and seeing many of the National monuments in Washington, D.C.
+The NRECA and your cooperative sponsor this program.

-It is our goal to educate our youth about the history of rural electrification, member owned electric cooperatives and the Seven Cooperative Principles.
-Let them experience first hand, the American Democratic system, gain an appreciation of our country's heritage and history while touring in some of the homes, museums and memorials of our nation's greatest leaders.
+Our goal is to educate our youth about the history of rural electrification, member-owned electric cooperatives, and the Seven Cooperative Principles.
+Let them experience firsthand the American Democratic system and gain an appreciation of our country's heritage and history while touring in some of the homes, museums, and memorials of our nation's most outstanding leaders.
 The selected high school delegate will have the opportunity to meet and network with hundreds of peers from other cooperatives all over the United States.

-Eligible students must be a full time dependent of a TEC member, at least 16 1/2 years old, completed their sophomore year and be enrolled as a junior in High School.
+Eligible students must be a full-time dependent of a TEC cooperative member, at least 16 1/2 years old, have completed their sophomore year, and be enrolled as juniors in High School.
 Home-schooled students are eligible to apply.
-This trip is highly educational with a focus on American history, learning about the cooperative business model and of course having some fun along the way!
+This trip is highly educational, focusing on American history, learning about the cooperative business model, and, of course, having some fun along the way!

-If you are interested in learning more, please visit the Youth Tour website.
-If you would like to apply simply fill out this ONLINE APPLICATION (PDF Format) and electronically submit it to our North Bend office to be considered.
-The Scholarship Selection Committee will review all applications and interview students prior to selecting one student to represent Tanner Electric Cooperative.
+If you want to learn more, please visit the Youth Tour website.
+If you want to apply, complete this ONLINE APPLICATION (PDF Format) and electronically submit it to our North Bend office for consideration.
+The Scholarship Selection Committee will review all applications and interview students before selecting one student to represent Tanner Electric Cooperative.

-2020 Youth Tour Recipient - Raymond Silverman (Unfortunately the Tour was cancelled due to COVID-19 but we still wanted to recognize Raymond, he would have been a awesome student representative for Tanner had he attended)
+2020 Youth Tour Recipient - Raymond Silverman (Unfortunately, the Tour was canceled due to COVID-19, but we still wanted to recognize Raymond, he would have been an awesome student representative for Tanner had he attended)

 " It was the morning of my birthday, and I was happily sleeping in.
 My mom came into my room, sat on my bed, and told me to get up and apply for the Youth Tour.
 I thought, "I don't even know what that is, and I am NOT going to spend my birthday writing essays and filling out applications!"
 But, she insisted, so I did.
 When I got the news that I had won, I was excited, but nervous- I didn't know a single other person who was going.
 Nevertheless, in June I boarded the plane and was on my way.
 Once I got to meet the other high-schoolers, I realized that the week we would spend together would be tons of fun.
 But I didn't realize that the week would also be full of powerful, life-changing moments.
 Combine the two, and you get a once-in-a-lifetime experience.
 If you're a junior in high school, I cannot encourage you enough to apply for the Youth Tour.
 You won't regret it."